Sunday 28th May 2017 - 8am onwards

 Food Stops: 1

-The Corach starts at in Llanbadarn at the University Playing Fields known as Blaendolau, just one mile from Aberystwyth, with its picturesque seafront, known as the cultural capital of Wales.
-The route makes its way to the promenade from south to north and then follows North Road to the foot of the first climb, Penglais Hill; this is perhaps hardest of all the sportive climbs with a constant incline of nearly 7% for a mile!
+The Corrach starts at in Plascrug Avenue in Aberystwyth town centre, with its picturesque seafront, known as the cultural capital of Wales.
+The route makes its way to the promenade from south to north and then follows North Road to the foot of the first climb, Penglais Hill; this is perhaps hardest of all climbs with a constant incline of nearly 7% for a mile!
 However, there are distractions to take away the pain as it passes the iconic National library of Wales and Aberystwyth University along with the imposing Pantycelyn building which was home to Prince Charles during his studies.
 As you reach the student footbridge spanning the road the end is in sight as the road levels off and takes you towards Clarach.
 Once the summit has been crested the road sweeps down through woods, care should be taken as halfway down the hill is a tight hairpin that can catch riders out.

 The route then takes the riders along the coast on an undulating road to the top of Borth hill, which affords stunning views of Cardigan Bay with the sandy beach stretching to Ynys Las and on a clear day Cader Idris, Snowdonia and the Llyn peninsular visible in the distance.
 The road descends into Borth and gives the riders their first chance of some level pedalling.
 The route turns East as the road approaches the Ynyslas sand dunes and heads toward the village of Treddol and then Southward through Talesin, birthplace of the famous Welsh Bard, to the village of Talybont.
 Spectators wishing to see the riders enroute could enjoy a roadside seat and pint outside the Black lion pub at the foot of the next major climb up to Bontgoch.